seifezzeldin1995/node-hello/README.md

 Using Dockerfile in the repository

 ## Locally
-1. `docker build -t my-node-app .` to build the image
+ `docker build -t my-node-app .` to build the image \
-2. `docker run -p 80:3000 my-node-app`  to run the image on port 80
+ `docker run -p 80:3000 my-node-app`  to run the image on port 80

 Runs the app in the development mode.\
 Open [http://localhost:80](http://localhost:80) to view it in your browser.

 ## Create IaC to create docker container locally
-Using terraform file in Docker_terraform directory
+Using terraform file in Docker_terraform directory \
-1. `terraform init`
+`terraform init` \
-2. `terraform plan`
+`terraform plan` \
-3. `terraform apply`
+`terraform apply`

 ## create YAML file for workflow using GitHub Actions
-1. Create first job to lint the code using Super Linter
+-Create first job to lint the code using Super Linter \
-2. Build and push the Docker image to DockerHub
+-Build and push the Docker image to DockerHub \
-3. Continuous deployment of app using terraform
+-Continuous deployment of app using terraform \
-4. Smoke test to build verification testing
+-Smoke test to build verification testing

 ## Screenshots